OnfireMrHuang/data-factory/data-modeling/README.md

 # Data-Modeling

 The main program lanuage is Python.
+To build some model without LLM